jaxwong/tp/docs/DeveloperGuide.md

 ## Add-Event Feature

-The Add-Event mechanism is facilitated by the `AddEventCOmmand` class.
+The Add-Event mechanism is facilitated by the `AddEventCommand` class.
 It allows users to create and store new events in the address book with complete details including name, alias, start time, end time, and description.

 The `EventAlias` serves as a unique identifier for each event